KimBergstroem/currency-Converter-PythonApi/README.md

 - If inputting a blank space - OK, gives the correct error message
 - Anything else inserted - OK, gives the correct error message

+### **User typing "enter" Validation:**
+- If inputting the correct string value "enter" - OK, gives the user information that this content/country exists.
+- If inputting an integer instead of a string value - OK, gives the correct error message
+- If inputting a blank space - OK, gives the correct error message
+- Anything else inserted - OK, gives the correct error message

 ### **All (Y)es or (N)o Question Validation:**
 - If jused with an IF statement as below code: &nbsp;